Proper-Design/cyberbreach/readme.md

 Now that hologram is installed, you can add the SCSS components in /_/scss/styleguide_components/

-To (manually) build the styleguide, navigate to:
+Finally, to build the styleguide (manually), navigate to:

 ````
 $ {theme_folder}/_/styleguide_templates